 What is LVNV Funding LLC?

 LVNV Funding LLC is a third-party debt collection agency with its primary offices in Las Vegas, Nevada.

-They operate throughout the United States, but particularly in the New York area where there have been multiple complaints based on their collection practices.
+They are debt buyers that operate throughout the United States but particularly in the New York area where there have been multiple complaints based on their collection practices.

 In numerous court cases, they have been determined to file lawsuits without adequate evidence to prove their case.
 In one case, in particular, LVNV Funding v.
 Hatzakis, the judge concluded that LVNV was unprepared to go to trial.

 They were using these lawsuits to force contact with potential creditors in the hopes of getting a default judgment or settlement.
 As a result, the presiding judge threw out the case – a fact which points to the controversial nature of LVNV’s collection practices in general.